omry/omegaconf/CONTRIBUTING.md

 Note that the output after you execute the cell is saved as expected ouput for further testing.

-In case that that the `in[number]` of cells aren't in order you should reset the kernel with `00` and then execute all the cells.
+In case that that the in[number] of cells aren't in order you should go to the kernel in the toolbar and restart it.

 #### Releasing a version